pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 A couple of weeks before the deadline I was opening a talk issue on GitHub for the PyData Delhi Meetup, I did a write-up on _Virtual Environment in Python_.
 I was fortunate that a colleague reached out to me that I must also include `virtualenvwrapper`, and a cousin recommended I'd cover `Pipenv`.
 With Introduction to APIs left unfinished, I opened a new issue for this topic.
 The talk got scheduled, so now the challenge was to come up with the full presentation on the subject!

 A part of the initial write-up would be part of the presentation together with the ideas I received from my readers.
 Things were still not very intuitive though.
 All I knew was, *when stuck, ask*.
 So, I reached out to the person I met at a community workshop, sharing my ideas.
 I took his inputs and finished preparing the presentation.
 He reviewed the flow and gave me tips on how I needed to practice.

+## My first tech talk

 The day came, December 2018, my first tech talk at a community meetup!

-That day though, the positive influence won over the feeble voice deep inside of me which said I should fear the stage.
+Luckily positive influence won over the feeble voice deep inside of me which said I should fear the stage.
 I knew this would be the opportunity to pay it forward.
 This talk would teach me the traits I always wanted to have.
 This knowledge was thousand times more powerful than letting fear hold me back.
 My energy, enthusiasm and happiness during the event was different than usual.
 I had fun and from then on I started volunteering as a speaker every weekend, grabbing almost every opportunity I could.

 8-9 months of weekend community meetups in, I submitted my first proposal to a technical conference (PyData Delhi 2019).
 And I got selected.
 It was not my goal from the start to deliver a talk at such a big conference.
 It happened the way it did though.
-At this point I wanted to invite the person to the conference who had seen my journey.
-The person who had made this impact, putting in efforts, adding a positive perspective to a lot of things.

 ## Why is it worth getting over the fear and just get started?